 E-commerce retailers need to find platforms that are able to service the online shopper without any issues, such as complicated checkout procedures.
 At the same time, customers are demanding a seamless shopping experience that is highly correlated with efficient supply chain, logistics, and inventory management.

 2. In-Store Customer Engagement

-As ecommerce and digital platforms become increasingly popular, customers’ expectations as to what a good customer experience is becomes more stringent.
-Retailers need to focus on what is going on within the store rather than focus on beating competition within ecommerce.
+As e-commerce and digital platforms become increasingly popular, customers’ expectations as to what a good customer experience is becoming more stringent.
+Retailers need to focus on what is going on within the store rather than focus on beating competition within e-commerce.

 At the same time, it is difficult for brick and mortar retailers to gather information on customers if they are only interacting with them a couple of times per year (usually through transactions).
 0.56 of every dollar spent within a store is through digital interaction with a digital device (desktops, tablets, mobile payment devices, kiosks).